Transforming Uncertainty into Strategic Clarity for CEOs and Senior Executives

 • 50+ SaMD and SiMD products cleared through FDA

-• We have experience with all the flavors of AI enabled medical devices including CADq (quantification), CADe, CADx, CADt, and CADp (prognostic)
+• We have experience with all the flavors of AI enabled medical devices including CADq (quantification), CADe, CADx, CADt, and CADp (predictive)

 • We have full time MDs, PhDs, software engineers, and regulatory experts on staff